 - Medium SUV – Range per year $9,600.15 to $15,802.08 year

 Yet the public perception seems to be that driving is cheaper.
-A survey by Canstar Blue suggests that 59% of Australians think it’s cheaper to drive rather than taking public transport, with 53% saying they’d take public transport more if it were cheaper.
+A survey by Canstar Blue suggests that 59% of Australians think it’s cheaper to drive rather than take public transport, with 53% saying they’d take public transport more if it were cheaper.